Sentricon Always Active

-Sentricon Termite Bait System provides property owners the ultimate solution where traditional chemical soil barriers are not suitable.
+Sentricon Termite Bait System provides property owners with the ultimate solution where traditional chemical soil barriers are not suitable.

 Sentricon Always Active is installed within the grounds of a property.
 The in-ground stations are filled with termiticide rods, ready for foraging termites.

 Sentricon® Always Active™ is active from day one.
 It can eliminate a termite colony before you even know it’s there.